DataKinds/datakinds.github.io/_posts/2019-04-02-a-whirlwind-tour-of-perl6-s-best-features.md

 `WHY` returns documentation about the object.

 `HOW` is important: it returns the metaclass object, which the developers have slyly named the _Higher Order Workings_ object.
-It provides an interface to all the runtime dynamicism that Perl6 allows.
+It provides an interface to all the runtime dynamicism that Raku allows.

 There is special syntax to call a method on an object's `HOW` object, and that syntax is `.^`.